AlphabetsAlphabets/Web-API/README.md

 from a terminal instead.
 That is because each source file sees itself as the centre of the project, and everything else as relative to it, whereas if you run it in VSC the root will be the centre of the project instead of each source file being the centre.
 Which is why it will most likely fail.

 7. Check if you've setup everything correctly.
-Go to the root of Web-API, then run `py src/main.py` If there are no errors and everything is fine, it means that you've successfully configured your environment to develop the API.
+Go to the root, then run `py src/main.py` If there are no errors and everything is fine, it means that you've successfully configured your environment to develop the API.

 ---